 How To Use Denounce

 Just like renounce, the word denounce is a verb that can be used in a few different ways.
+This reminds me of the rarer or more rare grammar rules!

 To Criticize Openly – To denounce (denouncement) can mean to openly criticize or attack something.